glouppe/info8006-introduction-to-ai/lecture10.md

 .center.width-100[![](figures/lec10/translate-soccer.png)]

-.center[To obtain a correct translation, one must decide whether "it" refers to the soccer ball or to the window.
+.center[To obtain a correct translation, one must decide<br> whether "it" refers to the soccer ball or to the window.

 Therefore, one must understand physics as well as language.]

 ---